From Grumpy Cat to Punch the Monkey: A timeline of the internet’s favourite animals | The National

 2006: Knut the polar bear

 Knut was born at the Berlin Zoological Garden in December 2006.
-Rejected by his mother, he was hand-raised by keepers and quickly became the focus of national and international media coverage, dubbed Knutmania.
+Rejected by his mother, he was hand-raised by keepers and quickly became the focus of national and international media coverage, known as Knutmania.

 Berlin Zoo estimated that Knut contributed millions of euros in additional revenue during 2007.
 He died in March 2011 after collapsing into his enclosure’s pool.
 Subsequent investigations identified encephalitis as the underlying cause of his collapse.